 If there’s any leftover salad (probably won’t be), store it in an airtight container in the refrigerator.
 The salad will stay fresh for up to 2 days.

 We used imitation crab sticks but feel free to use real crab!

 Nope, this is all this salad requires and tastes wonderful!

 We don’t peel the cucumber as we like the extra texture the skin of the cucumber gives.

 I hope this Japanese crab salad becomes a new favorite and is enjoyed as a side salad for dinner or whenever you are enjoying sushi.

 Oh, how we love Asian Recipes, so so good!
 Here are some popular dishes that we often make in our home.

 - 4 mini cucumbers

-- Julienne cucumbers and crab meat in thin strips (just pull apart the crab).
+- Julienne cucumbers and crab meat in thin strips (or just pull apart the crab).

 - In a mixing bowl, add the cucumber, crab and half of the panko crumbs and toss to combine.